-Let me give you the perfect example how gifting money could in fact be a very well thought out, emotional act.
+Let me give you the perfect example of how gifting money could, in fact, be a very well thought out, emotional act.

 Let’s say your best friend’s dream is to travel on an organised trip to Peru.
 She’s been talking about it and saving money, seemingly for ages!
 You know that she’ll miss going on the trip this summer vacation too.
 She’s got the money for flights and accommodation but needs at least 500 Euro more for the time she’d be in Peru.

 So, what do you do for her birthday next week?

 Do you gift her the 100 Euro shirt you thought she might like, or do you do something a lot smarter?!

 While you may not be able to afford the 500 Euro shortage yourself, you can certainly unite your mutual friends around the cause and gather the amount collectively.